mxmuc/do-people-with-different-ideologies-speak-differently/index.md

 <br />
 <br />

-#### What are the most discussed topics among Democrats and Republicans?
+#### What Are the Most Discussed Topics Among Democrats and Republicans?

 {: style="text-align: justify" }
 As we were faced with an imbalanced dataset containing significantly more quotes for Democrats and Men, we balanced the four socio-political subgroups using [Random Oversampling](https://machinelearningmastery.com/random-oversampling-and-undersampling-for-imbalanced-classification/).
 Through randomly duplicating examples in the minority class (i.e., Republicans and Women), we obtained four subgroups with the same amount of quotes.
 Looking now at the representation of each subgroup in the different topics, we gain a deeper understanding in how group divisions manifest themselves in the topics discussed.